Prathyush2007/Bitwise-Operators/README.md

 RIGHT_SHIFTED : 2
 ```

----

-## Program 2: Bit Manipulation – Set and Reset Specific Bits
+## Program 2: Bit Manipulation – Setting and Clearing Particular Bits

 ### Purpose
-This program demonstrates how to set and reset individual bits of an integer using bitwise manipulation techniques.
+To demonstrate modifying specific bits in an integer by selectively setting or resetting bits using bitwise techniques.

 ### Concepts Covered
-- Setting a Bit: Uses the bitwise OR operation combined with a left shift to turn a specific bit to 1.
+- Bit Setting: Applies bitwise OR with a left-shifted mask that sets the target bit to 1.
-- Resetting a Bit: Uses bitwise AND with the negated bit mask to turn a specific bit to 0.
+- Bit Clearing: Uses bitwise AND with the negation of a shifted mask to reset the target bit to 0.
-- User Interaction: Allows the user to input the positions of bits they wish to set and reset.
+- Interactive Input: Receives bit positions from the user to dynamically modify the bits.

 ### Logic Summary
-- The user inputs the bit position they want to set.
+- User inputs the position of the bit to be set.
-- The target integer is modified using the OR operation with a bitmask that has a 1 at the desired bit.
+- The program sets the specified bit using OR with an appropriate mask.
-- The user inputs the bit position they want to reset.
+- User inputs the position of the bit to be cleared.
-- The value is modified using the AND operation with the negation of a bitmask.
+- The program clears that bit using AND with the inverted mask.

-### Educational Value
+### Learning Outcome
-- Introduces bit masking techniques.
+- Demonstrates practical bit masking techniques.
-- Encourages thinking about memory and data in binary form.
+- Encourages thinking in terms of binary representation and memory bits.
-- Provides foundational skills useful in embedded systems, optimization, and graphics programming.
+- Provides key skills useful in embedded systems programming, code optimization, and graphics processing.

-### Output:
+### Sample Output:
 ```
 Enter bit to be set: 3
 Enter bit to be reset: 2